Best Webinar Software Reviews from a Webinerd

 A live webinar can elicit a whole range of sensory responses from attendees:

-• Visual stimulation from seeing the host’s face, screen, or slides on video.
+• Visual stimulation from being virtually face-to-face with the host and viewing their screen or slides on video.

 • Auditory stimulation from hearing the host’s voice or sometimes hearing your own name mentioned (everyone’s favorite word).